Prevention, Outreach and Education Department

 All second-year students are on the mailing list to receive notifications about the Bystander Network Workshop.
 You will continue to receive these notifications until after you have attended a workshop and your attendance has been recorded.
 Sometimes this can take several days.

-This workshop is required for all second-year student, but if you feel like you have exceptional circumstances, please contact our department at empower@msu.edu
+This workshop is required for all second-year students, but if you feel that you have exceptional circumstances, please contact our department at empower@msu.edu.

-If the university cancels classes due to weather, workshops will also be cancelled.
+If the university cancels classes due to weather, workshops also will be canceled.
 However, you will still need to attend a workshop.
 You can follow the instructions in your registration email to sign up for a new workshop.

 While we greatly value the education and experience students have had with gender-based violence prevention, this workshop will give all MSU students a consistent knowledge base about prevention, bystander intervention, and resources of where to get help at MSU.